haberdashPI/empriser/plans.md

 source that aren't the same as those in the user interface.
 Also a few organizational issues (we can probably breakup map.js into severla files)

+DONE!!!

 # Stage 3: improved graphics

-In this stage I work on an initial cleaning up the appearance of the map to make it look nice and presentable.
+In this stage I work on an initial cleaning up the appearance of the map to make it look nice and presentable. j

 * switch from Paper.j to PIXI - same output, just faster
+* change draggable to not be a setting (it shouldn't be saved)
+* set limits on position and zoom based on map size
 * improve zoom interface: I didn't make this better earlier because paper.js is slow
 * add noisy border to tiles